andrup/CarND-Vehicle-Detection/README.md

 ![HOG features](output_images/hog_features.jpg)

-I got the highest accuracy in training the classifier wiht the YCrCb colorspace.Y is the luminance component and CB and CR are the blue-difference and red-difference chroma components.
+I got the highest accuracy in training the classifier with the YCrCb colorspace.
+Y is the luminance component and CB and CR are the blue-difference and red-difference chroma components.
 The light intensity is nonlinearly encoded based on gamma corrected RGB primaries.  ( [Wikipedia](https://en.wikipedia.org/wiki/YCbCr#YCbCr) )

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: